The streaming engine that starts embedded

 Arroyo

-Distributed streaming in Rust with a web UI.
-Runs on Kubernetes.
-Shares the DataFusion SQL foundation with LaminarDB.
+Distributed streaming in Rust with a web UI, built on Kubernetes.
+Shares the DataFusion SQL foundation with LaminarDB and solves the cluster-scale side of the problem.

 kdb+

-Finance teams with q/k expertise and sub-microsecond timeseries analytics.
-30+ years of production track record.
-Licensing is steep.
+Finance teams with q/k expertise get sub-microsecond timeseries analytics and thirty years of production track record.
+Licensing is the main barrier.

 Benchmarks

-Criterion benchmarks run on an AMD Ryzen AI 7 350 laptop.
-These are not server numbers.
-Dedicated hardware with isolated cores will perform better.
+Criterion numbers from an AMD Ryzen AI 7 350 laptop.
+Not server-grade hardware: dedicated boxes with isolated cores will do better.
 Full results.

 |---|---|---|---|